guoyu-zhang/guoyu-zhang/README.md

 ### Hi there 👋

-My name is Guoyu Zhang and I'm a 3rd year Informatics student at The University of Edinburgh.
+My name is Guoyu Zhang, I'm an Informatics student at The University of Edinburgh.

 ### About me